INFOCOM25BULLET/BULLET/README.md

+# Notice

+We are ready to submit the code, but according to the INFOCOM 2025 Call for Papers (https://infocom2025.ieee-infocom.org/authors/call-papers-main-conference), which restricts the inclusion of additional material, we will open-source our code after acceptance!

 # BULLET

 This repository contains the source code for BULLET, a cutting-edge low-jitter NextG uplink scheduling technique designed for high-quality real-time communications.
 This work has been submitted to INFOCOM 2025.